elegantchaos/atom-ide-swift/README.md

 # Swift IDE

-This is the very rough beginnings of an Atom IDE implementation for Swift.
+This is the rough beginnings of an Atom IDE implementation for Swift.

 What it allows you to do right now is:

-- set breakpoints in your swift code
+- auto-completion of Swift code (using sourcekitten)
 - build via (`swift build`)
 - view a list of build warnings and errors
+- set breakpoints in your swift code
 - launch your built application within lldb

 ![screenshots](screenshots/overview.png)

-It is very very basic, so please don't expect anything polished, and prepare yourself for all sorts of weirdness and confusion!

-That said, by all means [file suggestions, comments and bug reports](https://github.com/elegantchaos/atom-ide-swift/issues).
+At this stage the package is quite basic, so be prepared for some rough edges.
+That said, please do [file suggestions, comments and bug reports](https://github.com/elegantchaos/atom-ide-swift/issues).